 Guidance, Consultation and Complaints

-Questions or requests for assistance in implementing this policy or obtaining lactation room signage may be directed to the Office of Human Resources or the Office of Women Advancement and Gender Equity.
-Violations or complaints about implementation of this policy are to be directed to the Director of the Office of Human Resources.
+Questions or requests for assistance in implementing this policy or obtaining lactation room signage may be directed to the Family Resource Center, The Office of Equal Opportunity and Access, the Office of Human Resources, or The Women and Gender Center.
+Violations or complaints about implementation of this policy are to be directed to the Chief Human Resources Officer.